The Magic Trick

 “The decline in infectious diseases in developed countries had nothing to do with vaccinations, but with the decline in poverty and hunger.” – Dr Buchwald, M.D.

-It is clear that many of the diseases that are commonly vaccinated for decreased dramatically before any vaccine was ever introduced.
-In fact, both Typhoid and Scarlett fever declined without any vaccine whatsoever.
+It is clear that the mortality rates of many of the diseases that are commonly vaccinated for decreased dramatically before any vaccine was ever introduced.
+In fact, both typhoid and scarlett fever declined without any vaccine whatsoever.
 These same trends were noted in other countries such as the USA and England.
-The improvement in these diseases was not due to vaccines but were instead the direct result of better sanitation and waste removal as well as easier access to fresh food and clean water.
-There is no reason to give any vaccine credit for the sharp drops in disease already in a steep decline prior to their introduction.
+The improvement in these diseases was not due to vaccines but was instead the direct result of better sanitation and waste removal as well as easier access to fresh food and clean water.
+There is no reason to give any vaccine credit for the sharp drops in disease mortality already in a steep decline prior to their introduction.
 For more on these precipitous declines, please see this excellent article on Whale.to.

 The realization that these diseases declined without the presence of any vaccines is pretty damning in and of itself.
 However, there is a trick that is regularly utilized in order to create the illusion that the introduction of a vaccine was the reason for any decrease and eventual disappearance of a specific disease and its associated “virus.”
 This trick is the reclassification and rebranding of the exact same symptoms of disease into many other separate and new diseases.
 This shuffling of the same symptoms into different categories is another factor, along with better sanitation and nutrition, for a perceived decrease in these diseases.
 This can be easily demonstrated by looking at both smallpox and polio as, even though these diseases are said to be either “eradicated” or close to it, the same symptoms still persist under various other names.
 Let’s take a look at both of these situations and see what we can reveal about the magician’s tricks.